damn/core.component/README.md

 # Why gamedev language?

-I want to create language extensions (which is simple in clojure through macros) and [libraries](https://github.com/damn/gdl) whith the goal to make it more simple, easy and fn to design emergent systems.
+I want to create language extensions (which is simple in clojure through macros) and [libraries](https://github.com/damn/gdl) with the goal to make it more simple, easy and fn to design emergent systems.

 # Rationale